The Deceivers (film): Cast

-Original Novel

-John Masters' original novel was published in 1952.
-It was his second novel, following Nightrunners to Bengal.

-"It offers color and violence in large gobs" said the Washington Post.
-The New York Times called it "an unfocused work that never comes to grips with its material."

-The novel was adapted for radio by the BBC in 1984.

 Production

 Development

+The film is based on John Masters' 1952 novel.
 In 1957 it was announced John Bryan would produce a film of the novel for the Rank Organization with Masters writing the screenplay.
 The film was not made.
 In 1974 Stanley Donen announced he had the rights and wanted to make "the kind of movie I've never made before – a big sprawling epic."
 He did not make it either.

 Film rights passed to Merchant Ivory Productions.
 "It's completely different for us", said producer Ismail Merchant.
 "We're known for doing E.M.
 Forster and Henry James.
 Deceivers is in the same genre as Raiders of the Lost Ark.
 Which is certainly a switch."
 Merchant later said he made it to "keep the production company moving".
 In 1984 Michael White was reportedly working on the film.